-Setting the frame and inspire to action – A brief introduction to data-driven innovation in healthcare:
+Setting the frame – data-driven innovation in healthcare

 To help guide ethical development and governance of new technologies and Big Data in healthcare, we have in recent years evolved a plethora of governance and ethical frameworks developed by civil society, government and the private sector.
 This plethora is a part of a response to the rapid development of data-driven innovation and technology coupled with a general lack of consensus about how we, as a society, want to unfold the advantages of these new technologies and Big Data.
 How should we act to ensure the best conditions for data-driven innovation in healthcare?